sumanthnimmakayala/Physical-design-with-OpenLANE-using-Sky130-PDK/README.md

 **Routing :** This stage physically connects the cells using metal straps.
 Actual interconnect delays are determined during routing.
 Prior to this stage, connections are logical through trail routing.
 After detailed routing, the design undergoes verification for design rule checks (DRC) and layout-versus-schematic checks (LVS).

 **Final Verification and Output :** Once the design passes verification, the output in the form of GDSII (Graphic Data System II) is provided to the fabrication team for the chip manufacturing process.
 Once the design passes verification, the output in the form of a GDSII file is handed over to the fabrication team for manufacturing.
 To communicate with computers effectively, it is important to understand the components and processes involved in their functioning.
 Here is a simplified explanation of key concepts related to computer communication:

-**QFN-48 Package**: The Quad No Lead 48 (QFN-48) package is a type of integrated circuit (IC) component used in programmable modules and microcomputers.
+**QFN-48 Package :** The Quad No Lead 48 (QFN-48) package is a type of integrated circuit (IC) component used in programmable modules and microcomputers.
 It has a 7x7mm body with 48 pins that connect to the circuit board.
 The chip sits in the center of the package, which acts as a protective case to safeguard it from damage.

-### Chip Components:
+### Chip Components :

 **Die :** The die refers to the size of the entire chip and the area where input/output (I/O) pads are located.